Beaches by boat from Lourdas

 Devided by rocks there is a second sandy beach, Megali Petra.
 This one is less frequented and therefore a small part of this beach is sometimes used by nudists.

-Please check with your boat rental up to which beach you are allowed to travel to stay within your mile limit.
+Please check with your boat rental up to which beaches you are allowed to travel to stay within your mile limit.